 The two factors were: (Wodka, 2013)

 Higher non-verbal IQ

 My favorite line in the study was this:

 These data also implicate the importance of evaluating and considering nonverbal skills, both cognitive and social, when developing interventions and setting goals for language development.

 If you want to read the results for yourself, take a look here.

 I can help you with those strategies if you need some guidance!

 Teach Me To Play WITH You is an entire ‘how-to’ book for targeting social interaction with toddlers.

-Structured teaching and improving play skills are your BEST strategy for working on non-verbal cognition.
+Structured teaching and improving play skills are your BEST strategies for working on non-verbal cognition.
 Is It Autism?
 Treating Toddlers and Preschoolers with Red Flags for ASD has sections and directions for both.